Writing your scholarship essay

 Essay review services

 Through the Center for Writing Excellence (CWE), you can access tutorials, guides, manuals and other information to help you write a great essay.
-The CWE also offers two essay review services for current University of Phoenix students applying for scholarships.
+The CWE also offers an essay review service for current University of Phoenix students applying for scholarships.

 WritePoint℠ is an automated review service available to current students through their student website.
 You can upload an essay and submit it for review.
 Within two hours, you receive computer-generated feedback on basic grammar and usage.
 This service is available 24 hours, 7 days a week.